 Clair had been the first president of the Northwest Territory, which later

 The Van Cleve was mostly hand made with a choice of handlebars, metal

 or wood rims, and single tube or double-tube pneumatic tires.
-The St.
+It sold for

 Clair was largely built up from high-quality parts that were available

 through many sources such as the Davis Sewing Machine Company of Dayton,

 OH (which later became the Huffy Corporation) and Pope Manufacturing of